pmccarthy/architecture/rfcs/0009-defaults-and-overrides.md

 The base cases are expanded with the following additional derivative cases and concepts:
 - **Merged defaults (DR):** "higher" default policy rules that are merged into more specific "lower" policies (as opposed to an atomic less specific set of rules that is activated only when another more specific one is absent)
 - **Merged overrides (OR):** "higher" override policy rules that are merged into more specific "lower" policies (as opposed to an atomic less specific set of rules that is activated fully replacing another more specific one that is present)
-- **Constraints (C):** specialization of an override that, rather than declaring concrete values, specify higher level constraints for lower level values, with the semantics of a "clipping" effect over the lower level values so the latter are enforced within the boundaries/limits dictated by the constraints, in an override fashion; typically employed for constraining numeric values and regular patterns (e.g. limited sets) that are declared at the lower level (e.g., min value, max value, `in` operator)
+- **Constraints (C):** specialization of an override that, rather than declaring concrete values, specify higher level constraints (e.g., min value, max value, enums) for lower level values, with the semantics of "clipping" lower level values so they are enforced, in an override fashion, to be the boundaries dictated by the constraints; typically employed for constraining numeric values and regular patterns (e.g. limited sets)
-- **Deactivation (RR):** specialization that completes a merge default use case by allowing lower level policies to disable ("deactivate") individual defaults set a higher level (as opposed to superseding those defaults with actual, more specific, policy rules with proper meaning ther than nullify the default)
+- **Deactivation (RR):** specialization that completes a merge default use case by allowing lower level policies to disable ("deactivate") individual defaults set a higher level (as opposed to superseding those defaults with actual, more specific, policy rules with proper meaning there than nullify the default)

 Together, these concepts relate to solve the following user stories: